Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Connecting loss landscape with optimization dynamics

 In opposition when considering small scale initializations, the features change drastically before reaching interpolation.
 They do so following the implicit bias of gradient flow on the unregularized loss, which annihilates the random features approximation once interpolation is reached.
-While this implicit bias for small initialization has been shown to coincide with the global minimum of \cref{eq:minnorm} in multiple works, \citet{chistikov2023learning} provided a family of data examples where the unregularized gradient flow instead converges to a bad local minimum of \cref{eq:minnorm}.
-Building on those examples, we can show that even with regularization and arbitrarily large overparametrization, the parameters will converge towards an interpolating stationary point which is not a global minimum of \cref{eq:regularized} in the small initialization regime.
+While this implicit bias for small initialization has been shown to coincide with the global minimum of \cref{eq:minnorm} in multiple works, \citet{chistikov2023learning} provided a family of data examples where the unregularized gradient flow instead converges to a local minimum of \cref{eq:minnorm} that is not global, but benefits other regularities -- i.e., a sparse representation.
+Building on those examples, we can show that even with regularization and arbitrarily large overparametrization, the parameters will converge towards an interpolating stationary point which is not a global minimum of \cref{eq:regularized} in the small initialization regime, but is instead a sparse interpolator of the data.

 More precisely, for any $d \geq 3$, first we fix centers $(\widehat{x}_k)_{k \in [d]}$ as the following unit vectors:

 and we fix teacher~$v_\star$ as the unit vector

 Then the next assumption details our requirements on the training dataset.
 To streamline the presentation, we assume that $n = d$, \ie the number of samples equals the dimension, and that the points~$x_k$ are unit vectors.
 In part~\ref{ass:dataset:xxy}, we assume that each point~$x_k$ is near the corresponding center~$\widehat{x}_k$, namely their cosine is at least $1 - \eta$ where $\eta > 0$ is a small threshold depending only on~$d$, and also that each label~$y_k$ is given by the inner product with the teacher~$v_\star$.
 In part~\ref{ass:dataset:eigen}, we exclude some special cases of the empirical covariance matrix~$H$ that do not decrease the Lebesgue measure.